-It’s baby animal season, 2017.
-Life for young animals is always dangerous, but humans have introduced a whole new set of hazards to the world of native animals—cars, cats, window panes, swimming pools. . .
+Life for for wild animals is always dangerous, but humans have introduced a whole new set of hazards—cars, cats, window panes, swimming pools. . .
 As a result you might encounter an animal in need of assistance, and need some assistance yourself.

 Please call BEEC at 257-5785 (after hours and weekends, call 254-2918) if you find a wild animal that seems to need help.
 We can help you evaluate the situation to determine what, if anything, should be done.
 You can also e-mail .